 I adore you more than ever.
 Your girl, Frida

 Truth is, so great, that I wouldn’t like to speak, or sleep, or listen, or love.
 To feel myself trapped, with no fear of blood, outside time and magic, within your own fear, and your great anguish, and within the very beating of your heart.
 All this madness, if I asked it of you, I know, in your silence, there would be only confusion.
 I ask you for violence, in the nonsense, and you, you give me grace, your light and your warmth.
 I’d like to paint you, but there are no colors, because there are so many, in my confusion, the tangible form of my great love.

-Catalonian painter José Bartoli was one of Frida's many affairs.
-They met in New York when she was 39 and also Rivera's wife.
+Catalonian painter José Bartoli was one of Frida’s many affairs.
+They met in New York when she was 39 and also married to Rivera.
 Behind Bartoli there was the burden of a difficult life.
 He had participated in the Spanish Civil War and later escaped from a concentration camp.
 They dreamed of hiding from everyone together, in Paris, while realizing the impossibility of these dreams.

 I am so lonely I can hardly bear it.
 As one needs happiness so have I needed love; that is the deepest need of the human spirit.
 And as I love you utterly, so have you now become the whole world of my spirit.
 It is beside and beyond anything that you can ever do for me; it lies in what you are, dear love — to me so infinitely lovely that to be near you, to see you, hear you, is now the only happiness, the only life, I know.
 How long these hours are alone!

 Yet is good for me to know the measure of my love and need, that I may at least be brought to so govern myself as never to lose the love and trust that you have given me.